sergegoussev/pyindex/README.md

 # pyndex

 This package enables python developers to create price indices.
-This package is complementary to other packages that exist for the same task in R, such as [PriceIndices](https://github.com/JacekBialek/PriceIndices).
+This package is complementary to other packages that existPriceIndexCalc, such as [PriceIndices](https://github.com/JacekBialek/PriceIndices) and [PriceIndexCalc](https://github.com/drrobotk/PriceIndexCalc/).

 **Status**: Development